-To support primary contractor Gilbert-Ash in constructing the Student Hotel, the design team has issued 14 Scaffold designs for varying uses and adaptions.
+To support primary contractor Gilbert-Ash in constructing the Student Hotel, the design team has issued 14 scaffold designs for varying uses and adaptations.
 The solutions include lift shaft access, edge protection, a loading gantry with hoist run-off, and access built from RMD and cantilevered scaffolds.

 K2 system scaffolding designed by Enigma is utilised throughout the project.
 The fully galvanised system is ideal for multi-storey block work and supports 1 to 3-metre bay lengths without the requirement for an outside ledger or diagonal brace.